Macquarie Wharf

 A boost to Tasmania's economy

 The Antarctic and Southern Ocean sector supports nearly 1,000 Tasmanian jobs and contributes over $183 million each year to the state’s economy.
-The Macquarie Wharf redevelopment is expected to drive further growth, creating new opportunities for local businesses and communities over the next three decades.
+The Macquarie Wharf Redevelopment is expected to drive further growth, creating new opportunities for local businesses and communities over the next three decades.

 Looking to the future

-With a 30-year vision, the Macquarie Wharf Redevelopment positions Hobart for sustained growth across multiple sectors, including Antarctic exploration, scientific research, and international trade.
+With a 50-year vision, the Macquarie Wharf Redevelopment positions Hobart for sustained growth across multiple sectors, including Antarctic exploration, scientific research, and international trade.
 The upgraded facilities across the wharf will support expanded scientific initiatives, increased trade and export activities.
 This redevelopment will strengthen Tasmania’s economic and strategic ties to the Antarctic and Southern Ocean.